department-of-veterans-affairs/va.gov-team/platform/information-architecture/request-redirect.md

-# Redirects
+# Redirects IA Context & Workflow

 ## About redirects

+At the VA, redirects can be executed server-side or client-side.

-A redirect is a status code that is sent to person's browser to let it know that the page that's being requested has moved or is no longer available, and tells the browser what page/URL to render instead.
+A server-side redirect uses a status code that is sent to a browser to let it know that the page that's being requested has moved or is no longer available, and tells the browser what page/URL to render instead.

+A client-side redirect is carried out using Javascript.
+This tends to apply to TeamSites that use the injected header & footer.
+In these cases, the requested page begins to load, and Javascript present on the page can check for any documented redirects for the current page.
+If one exists, the user will be redirected.

+The page you are redirecting from, whether it is a TeamSite, and whether it has specific Javascript present, will determine how a redirect gets implemented.
+More details are available on [Redirect Implementation Strategy](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/engineering/redirect-implementation-strategy.md#4-client-side-redirects-for-subdomains-subdomainvagov).

 **A redirect serves 2 purposes:**
 1) It protects the user's experience by ensuring they are sent to a valid destination page rather than receiving a 404/page not found error